Homas/ioc2rpz/README.md

+#  ioc2rpz - makes your threat intelligence actionable
-#  IOC2RPZ - turns your threat intelligence into RPZ feeds.
+turns your threat intelligence into RPZ feeds. ioc2rpz is a place there threat intelligence meets DNS
 ## Overview

+## Where to use
+You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.

 ## ioc2rpz vs bind:
 - ioc2rpz built to handle RPZ distribution only